EVerest/everest-core/docs/source/tutorials/ocpp2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Each connection profile is defined in its own JSON file under the device model configuration directory.
+At least two slots must be configured; you may add as many additional slots as you need (see :ref:`tutorial-ocpp2-adding-slots`).
 The default profiles are:

 - ``component_config/standardized/NetworkConfiguration_1.json`` (slot 1)
 - ``component_config/standardized/NetworkConfiguration_2.json`` (slot 2)